 Seems a little backward to me.

-I mean, we can't we can't get agreement.
+I mean, we can't get agreement.

-I mean, we got four four Democrats or four people who voted for Clinton, and they can't agree.
+I mean, we got four Democrats or four people who voted for Clinton, and they can't agree.

-Yet today we're talking about the constitution.
+Yet today, we're talking about the Constitution.

-You said this is uh this is a fast impeachment.
+You said this is a fast impeachment.

-Predetermined impeachment done in the most unfair partisan fashion we have ever seen.
+Predetermined impeachment done in the most unfair, partisan fashion we have ever seen.

 No subpoena power for Republicans.

-Depositions done in secret, in the bunker in the basement of the Capitol.
+Depositions done in secret in the bunker in the basement of the Capitol.

 17 people come in for those depositions.